Retention Induced Biases in a Recommendation System with Heterogeneous Users: Research Implications and Limitations

 This discovery has profound and disturbing implications in the real world.
-First and foremost, it questions the validity of the A/B testing paradigm for evaluating advancements in RS.
-A/B testing is often regarded as the gold standard for determining the efficacy of RS \citep{Fabijan2023A/BFeature}.
-Numerous authors assert the superiority of their proposed methods by showcasing results from live tests (see the discussion in Introduction).
-RS practitioners also heavily depend on A/B testing to roll out their algorithm improvements \citep{Soria2020UsingPersonalize,Vas2021BehindSystems}.
-However, in a long-running RS in the real world, an increase in recommendation quality metrics and even a rise in user population in an A/B test may merely indicate the system’s bleak long term successfulness.
+First, it questions the validity of the A/B testing paradigm in RS evaluation.
+A/B testing is often regarded the gold standard for determining the efficacy of RS \cite{Fabijan2023A/BFeature}.
+Numerous authors and RS practitioners assert the superiority of their approaches by presenting results from side-by-side tests \cite{Soria2020UsingPersonalize,Vas2021BehindSystems}.
+However, increases in recommendation quality metrics and retaining more users in A/B tests may merely indicate the system’s bleak long-term successfulness.

 Secondly, well-intentioned developers may inadvertently harm the system.
-For instance, a developer might notice an underperforming user segment and aim to enhance its performance.
+For instance, a developer might aim to enhance the low segment's performance.
 However, improving the recommendation quality for one segment is not always free.
-For example, the developer might adjust training weights to favor the low segment, resulting in a significant improvement in that segment but a seemingly minor loss in the high segment.
-In such a scenario, the new algorithm might pass the A/B test and be deemed an improvement, despite its long term detrimental impact on the system.
-Ironically, as shown in \Cref{table:first_period_correct_sign}, the smaller the loss in the high performing segment, the harder it is for the developer to detect the negative impact.

-Third, a nefarious developer may undermine the system by cooking up a series of sabotages under the guise of improvements.
-The next corollary demonstrates that the insights from \Cref{prop:main_result} are not confined to the specific status quo that this paper has been examining thus far for a system with $q=1/4$.
+For a new algorithm that significantly improves the low segment but causes a seemingly minor loss in the high segment, the algorithm might be deemed an improvement in an A/B test, despite its long-term detrimental impact.
+On the contrary, a nefarious developer may undermine the system by cooking up a series of sabotages under the guise of improvements.

-\begin{corollary}[Iterative Improvements] Assume $q=1/4$.
-For any generic status quo $q^*(x)$ where $q^*(1/4) \neq q^*(3/4)$, there exist a treatment algorithm such that the developer observes an increase in ARQ and a decrease in churn rate during the experiment.
-However, the steady state total user population under the treatment is smaller than that under the status quo. \end{corollary}

-In essence, as long as there are two distinct segments, a developer can devise an algorithm that seems to enhance the RS but ultimately undermines the system’s long term success.
-With each deployment of a new algorithm, the developer has the potential to further compromise the system with subsequent algorithms.